Skip to main content

 Robert continues: "I'm calling on all members to flood-proof their boats.
 Members should also ensure they're able to remove their boat(s) if need-be.
 Make sure your trailer is accessible and ready."

-5 firsts Nails the Flying Fifteen Open for David and Lorina
+5 firsts nails the Flying Fifteen Open for David and Lorina

 Challenging conditions and hot competition greeted sailors in the Flying Fifteen Open Meeting 2025 at Llangorse.
 David Morgan and Lorina Walden won all 5 races from Nick and Claire Taylor (Dovestone SC and Llangorse SC), and Peter and Alan Hogg from South Cerney SC.